-The long name component master VSAM KSDS file is unloaded/backed up by the job described in "Unload/Back Up Package and Component Masters" on page 235.
+The long name component master VSAM KSDS file is unloaded/backed up by the job described in Unload/Back Up Package and Component Masters.
 The Comments in that job description tell you how to create a separate job to unload/back up just the long name component master.